codesforu/rux/README.md

 Rux is a hobbyist microkernel written in Rust by Wei Tang, featuring a capability-based system similar to [seL4](https://sel4.systems/).

-Original Repo and Doc by Wei Tang
+Original Repo and Doc by Wei Tang:
 - [Repository](https://source.that.world/source/rux/)
 - [Documentation](https://that.world/~docs/rux/kernel/)